 Baume et Mercier will soon start selling its limited-edition William Baume Monopusher Chronograph (ref.
 M0A08802).
 The new model will be produced in a small lot of only 20 units.
 Although not as high-ranked in terms of brand value as Cartier, Vacheron Constantin, Jaeger-LeCoultre or even IWC, Baume amp; Mercier nevertheless enjoys a good reputation of a serious watchmaker that sells a high-quality product, which is not only finely crafted but is also a great pleasure to look at.

 To my taste, their dressy Classima Executives 8659 model in a small 18k rose gold body 33 mm in diameter looks better than some models from “established” brands that cost ten times more than this one.

-And their Riviera 8594 is a good treat for those who can’t afford the premium-priced “real thing” such as the Audemars Piguet Royal Oak Offshore timekeeper.
+And their Riviera 8594 is a good treat for those who can’t afford the premium-priced “real thing” such as the Audemars Piguet Royal Oak Offshore.

 Some people will probably resent the very idea of buying a B&M at an outrageous price of some €21,200.

 Also, there is a good chance that at some point the value of the Baume et Mercier brand may actually start to grow faster than that of the more established brands since the Swiss-based brand invests hefty chunks of cash into developing its own design language and, perhaps, one day we will even see a watch powered by their own in-house caliber (right now it is animated by a more mundane -but still good since even brands like Ulysse Nardin use it to power their expensive chronographs- La Joux-Perret caliber 5000 that, AFAIK, is based on ETA 7750 family of chronograph movements.)

 And its exquisitely guilloched silver dial with satin-finished elements looks especially great combined with rose gold hour markers and all five hands.